Lily James Bio

 Early Life and Background

-Lily Chloe Ninette Thomson was born on 5 April 1989 in Esher, Surrey, the daughter of Ninette Mantle, an actress, and James Thomson, a musician.
-Her paternal grandmother was the American actress Helen Horton and she has two brothers; her maternal grandmother was French and left her village near Paris during the Second World War before settling in England.
+Lily James was born in Esher, Surrey, England, to Ninette Mantle, an actress, and James Thomson, a musician.
+She has two brothers, one older and one younger.
+Her paternal grandmother, Helen Horton, was an American actress.
+Her maternal grandmother was French and fled her village near Paris during World War II because of the Nazi occupation.
+After settling in England, she married James’s grandfather, a chaplain in the Royal Air Force.

 Lily James Career